smart-on-fhir/cumulus/docs/authoring_studies.md

 [Cumulus ETL](https://docs.smarthealthit.org/cumulus/etl/)
 set up to get data from your EHR if you haven't already.
 This usually requires an IT project to initially configure.
-This handles extracting and de-identifying the patient data
+This handles extracting and de-identifying the patient data.
 - You'll need the
 [Cumulus Library](https://docs.smarthealthit.org/cumulus/library/)
-to help you analyze the data
+to help you analyze the data.
 - You may need someone from your EHR support team to help you define a patient cohort in your EHR system.
-- You may need a data analyst who knows SQL and python
+- You may need a data analyst who knows SQL and Python.

 ## Designing a study